Advanced Imaging Solutions for Faster Answers

 Additionally Amyvid PET-CT imaging can be used to identify neuro-toxic beta-amyloid protein deposited in patient's brains decades before the tragic volume loss that leads to Alzheimer’s disease.

-Positron Emission Tomography (PET)/ Computed Tomography (CT) imaging enables the radiologist see what’s happening inside the brain at a molecular level to help identify or rule-out cellular or chemical changes that indicate a specific disease.
+Positron Emission Tomography (PET)/ Computed Tomography (CT) imaging enables the radiologist to see what’s happening inside the brain at a molecular level to help identify or rule-out cellular or chemical changes that indicate a specific disease.

 Early diagnosis of the cause of cognitive impairment can help direct the appropriate treatment or therapy sooner, and provide a longer period of healthier mental function.